 (4) ODJFS allocates ten per cent of the statewide allocation based on each county's number of licensed type B homes as compared to the statewide total in the same category, utilizing the most recent available SFY data from the CCIDS/centralized payments invoice screen.

 (E) The CDJFS may report the following allowable child care related expenditures:

 (1) Shared costs (as allocated in accordance with the ODJFS cost allocation plan);

-(F) The CDJFS shall capture expenditures through the random moment sample (RMS) process as described in rule 5101:9-7-20 of the Administrative Code and report expenditures on the JFS 02827 " Quarterly Financial Statement" (rev. 10/2011) as contained in rule 5101:9-7-29 of the Administrative Code.
+(F) The CDJFS claims non-administrative employee costs through the random moment sample (RMS) process as described in rule 5101:9-7-20 of the Administrative Code.
+The CDJFS reports direct expenditures as described in rule 5101:9-7-29 of the Administrative Code.

-(1) The CDJFS may apply draws and expenditures associated with child care eligibility determinations and other direct expenditures identified as TANF administrative activities as defined in rule 5101:9-6-08.8 of the Administrative Code, to the TANF administration allocation; or,
+(1) The CDJFS may move excess expenditures associated with child care eligibility determinations and other direct expenditures identified as TANF administrative activities as defined in rule 5101:9-6-08.8 of the Administrative Code, to the TANF administration allocation; or,

 Promulgated Under: 111.15